FarrelApriandry/FarrelApriandry/README.md

 ---

-If you wanna talk code, games, or just chill, hit me up.
+If you wanna talk code, games, or just chill, just called 911, u think u'r psychopath.